-- Supplemental oxygen is always used above 10,000 feet, - Our oxygen system is an "on demand" system for each crew member with an alarm if oxygen is if a crew member stops breathing from the system - Our crew wear custom made fire retardant flight suits while flying and refueling - All aircraft are equipped with an Emergency Locator Transmitter in the tail, which is activated in the event of significant G-forces; it can also be triggered manually - Flight following - Before departing, each and every time, the pilot informs the designated Flight Follower of his departure time, intended destination including way points and alternate landing sites, and expected arrival time. - On arrival, the pilot calls or texts the Flight Follower to confirm arrival at the intended (or alternate) destination. - If the pilot does not check in by the expected arrival time, there are protocols for gathering information to confirm flight safety, such as calling and texting the pilot and other crew, checking with Flight Services, and checking with the fuel provider or air traffic control at the intended destination airport; and for initiating Search and Rescue procedures. - o Flight Followers are specifically trained to take on this responsible role.
+- Supplemental oxygen is always used above 10,000 feet, - Our oxygen system is an "on demand" system for each crew member with an alarm if oxygen is if a crew member stops breathing from the system - All aircraft are equipped with an Emergency Locator Transmitter in the tail, which is activated in the event of significant G-forces; it can also be triggered manually - Flight following - o Before starting the engines, the pilot informs the designated Flight Follower of his departure time, intended destination including way points and alternate landing sites, and expected arrival time. - On arrival, the pilot notifies the Flight Follower to confirm arrival at the intended (or alternate) destination. - If the pilot does not check in by the expected arrival time, there are protocols for gathering information to confirm flight safety, such as calling and texting the pilot and other crew, checking with National Flight Service Stations, and checking with the fuel provider or air traffic control at the intended destination airport; - o If contact is not confirmed, written procedures for initiating Search and Rescue are initiated. - o Flight Followers are specifically trained and tested annually to take on this responsible role.